kali-mane/Exploring-Google-APIs/README.md

     The script needs three input parameters -
     -k developer_key = used to access the api
-    -q query         = search keyword to be searched -o order         = used to order the videos in the response based on date, rating, relevance, videoCount, viewCount
+    -q query         = search keyword to be searched -o order         = used to order the videos in the response based on date, rating, relevance, videoCount etc

-visionapi_test.py : This will recognize the image being processed
+visionapi_test.py : The script uses Google Cloud Vision API to recognize the image being processed.

     The script needs one input parameter -
     -i   image_file  = input image file